 Dear Big Walnut Community:

-Welcome to the 2020-21 school year!
-We are so excited to welcome our students back to our buildings and to our Virtual Learning Program (VLP).
-We know this will be an unusual year, but we are working hard to provide great experiences for our students.
-As we continue to receive more information and potentially additional requirements, we will continue to keep you updated.
+Welcome to the 2021-22 school year!
+We look forward to welcoming our students back to a relatively normal school year compared to last year, but we all have learned how quickly things can change.
+If we receive more information and potentially additional requirements, we will continue to keep you updated.
 Please check our main page for updates and if you are a parent, please check Schoology frequently.

 Our vision focuses on doing the following at high levels: